ravachol/kew/README.md

  * Supports lyrics through .lrc files, embedded SYLT (Mp3) or Vorbis comments (Flac,Ogg,Opus).
  * Supports replay gain.
  * Use themes or colors derived from covers.
+ * Make your own color themes and layouts.
+ * Crossfade (experimental), both automatic and on demand.

  *kew displays it's status in Discord by default, but this can be disabled both in Discord and in the kew config file kewrc.